On this page

 The witnessing must take place at the embassy or consulate-general.

-Notarial services are also available at our consulates in Shanghai, Guangzhou and Chengdu.
+Notarial services are also available at our consulates in Shanghai and Guangzhou.

 Notarial appointments in Beijing